 - Landed Costs.
 POs placed on international suppliers can be associated with unlimited types of additional costs such as Ocean Freight, Insurance, Letter of Credit charges Port Clearances, Customs Tariffs, Long-Haul Trucking or Rail charges, etc. These landed costs are all automatically saved with the PO and allocated upon PO Receipt into each product’s average cost.
 This is particularly important for POs placed on international suppliers

-Does your inventory management system offer all these features?
-If not you’re not operating a maximum efficiency and are probably wasting money.
+Does your inventory management system for small business offer all these features?
+If not, you’re not operating at maximum efficiency and are probably wasting money.

 Contact ADS Solutions to demo Accolent ERP.
-Accolent ERP is Cloud-based and delivers all the most advanced features you could want in your distributor inventory management software system.
+Accolent ERP is Cloud-based and delivers all the most advanced features you could want in your inventory management software for small business.
 See how these advanced features can improve your efficiency and productivity and save costs by optimizing your inventory levels.